ddewaele/com.ecs.samples.spring.simple.rest/README.md

 #Introduction

 The goal of this project project is to bootstrap a secure Spring MVC REST API.

+The project contains

+- a simple OAuth2 secured REST API acting as an example.
+- a set of administrative pages

+##OAuth2 Secured API

 The API included in this project allows for you to manage your locations.

 It exposes an API that allows you to